top of page

 Getting There

 Marrakech is well-connected to various international destinations, making it easily accessible for travellers from around the world.
 The Marrakech Menara Airport is the primary gateway to the city, with numerous airlines offering direct flights from major European cities, as well as connections from other parts of the world.
-Once you arrive at the airport, it's a short drive to the city center.
+Once you arrive at the airport, it's a short drive to the city centre.
 You can easily hire a taxi or arrange for a transfer with your accommodation, making your arrival stress-free.

 Accommodation